FAQs

 Local level – Breckland Council

-Breckland Council declared a climate emergency in September 2019.
+Breckland District Council declared a climate emergency in September 2019.
 Since then, the Council has committed to reducing the level of greenhouse gases within the district.
 It is striving to achieve net zero as an organisation by 2035 and has also developed a Sustainability Strategy (2021-2035).

-In the Overarching National Policy Statement for Energy (EN-1), government’s emerging policy position is in favour of BESS, and they have said: “Storage has a key role to play in achieving net zero and providing flexibility to the energy system, so that high volumes of low carbon power, heat and transport can be integrated.”
+In the Overarching National Policy Statement for Energy (EN-1), Government’s emerging policy position is in favour of BESS and they have said: “Storage has a key role to play in achieving net zero and providing flexibility to the energy system, so that high volumes of low carbon power, heat and transport can be integrated.”

 The site is considered a ‘temporary’ development, meaning it would be decommissioned after a set period of 60 years and returned to its original use.